lbartuzi/hoursapp/README.md

 5. User confirms email.
 6. User can log in.

+## Self registration

+The app also supports an optional public self-registration page at `/register`.

+Behavior:

+- controlled by `SELF_REGISTRATION_ENABLED`
+- can also be toggled from the admin settings page
+- requires email confirmation before first login
+- does not bypass the confirmation flow

+Default:

+- disabled

+Docker variable:

+- `SELF_REGISTRATION_ENABLED=true|false`

+## Live registration validation

+Registration forms validate live while the user types:

+- username uniqueness check with clickable suggested alternative
+- email uniqueness check with direct link to password reset when the email already exists
+- typed values are preserved after server-side validation errors

 ## Password reset flow

 1. User opens **Forgot password**
 2. User enters email
 3. App sends a reset link if the account exists
 4. User sets a new password

+## Admin user editing

+From the **Users** page, admins can open an **Edit** screen for any user and manually change:

+- username
+- email address
+- email confirmed flag
+- role
+- theme preference

+This is useful after upgrades from older databases or when fixing onboarding issues manually.

+## Admin account safety

+The application is designed so the admin account cannot be removed through the normal UI:

+- admins cannot self-delete from the profile page
+- admin users cannot be deleted from the admin users screen
+- the bootstrap admin account cannot be demoted to a normal user

+This protects against accidental lockout.

 ## Data retention